We Fight For Results In Federal Court

 We encourage our clients not to be discouraged or give up when a claim for disability benefits is denied.
 The majority of applications are initially denied, so do not assume that your claim does not have merit.
 The process to appeal an adverse decision at a hearing before an administrative law judge and then through a review by the Appeals Council may get the favorable result you deserve, but you need not stop there.

-Taking an appeal of a disability claim to federal court may sound intimidating, but our disability lawyers have successfully won decisions overturning unfavorable determinations at all other levels of the application and appeal process.
+Taking an appeal of a disability claim to federal court may sound intimidating, but our disability lawyers have successfully won decisions overturning unfavorable determinations at all levels of the application and appeal process.
 We prepare an appeal to federal court by reviewing the decisions made on the claim up to that point and develop a strategy to address issues in the case to give your appeal the best chance of success.

 This section of our website offers insight into the strategies that have allowed us to successfully achieve favorable decisions from judges in federal court.
 Whether the issue is an administrative law judge incorrectly applying the law or demonstrating unfamiliarity with the unique impairments causing our client to be disabled, we devote the time and the effort to build a strong argument supported by the evidence and case law.